gvwilson/sensibleadventures/nardica/nardica.md

 he continued,
 "There's a research base at the foot of Mount Tyree, a couple of hundred klicks inland from Paddington South.
-It was originally buried under a couple of hundred meters of ice, but there's been enough melt to expose the entrance."
+It was under the ice sheet when it was built, but there's been enough melt to expose the entrance."

-The governor's fingers drummed on his thighs as he queried Rothera's core.
+The governor's fingers drummed on his thighs.
+His eyes sparkled again---some kind of direct visual input shining light straight into his retinas, Iffy guessed.
 "All right, there's a base,"
-he said as the core confirmed Wales' information.
+he said as whatever he had just seen confirmed what Wales had just said.
+"But it was cleared out years ago.
+And anyway,
-"But sometimes it seems as though everybody who was anybody built some kind of secret lab down here.
+everybody who was anybody built some kind of secret lab down here.
 What makes this one special?"

+"It wasn't cleared out.
-"It was never really a lab.
+And it was never really a lab.
 Or at least, not just a lab."
 Wales locked eyes with Doctor Johel.
-"It was a backup ground station for the Niobium network.
+"It was a backup ground station for the Niobium satellite network.
 And as far as I can tell,
 it's still functional."